BrandonBNguyen/SolarSystemSimulation/README.md

 ## Skills Demonstrated

- - Familiarity with Python
-	 - Understanding of object-oriented programming
+ - Demonstrated strong understanding of object-oriented programming and familiarity with Python.
-		 - Creating and implementing classes
-		 - Creating and using functions
+	 - Implemented classes and functions and provided well-written documentation to promote code reusability.
-	 - Creating visualizations of simulations
+ - Showcased ability to create graphical representations of modeled systems.
- - Implementing numerical methods in code to solve differential equations.
+ - Successfully implemented numerical methods in code to solve differential equations.
 	 - Understanding and implementing forward Euler method.
- - Understanding of fundamental laws of astrodynamics
+ - Demonstrated ability to model astrodynamic system and apply fundamental laws of astrodynamics.